dukemiller/sharp-ver/README.md

 # sharp-ver

 A command line tool for incrementing the version number in a C# visual studio project in a semver style.
 This will perform the changes to the AssemblyInfo.cs lines that contain version numbers.
-In the case of the version containing  four digits in the version, it interpret from the leftmost three values and leave the fourth untouched.
+In the case of the version containing  four positions, it will interpret from the leftmost three values and leave the fourth untouched.

 For using this, the idea is that you put this on your **$PATH** and call it in the base **Solution** directory of a project, afterward changes will be done and automatically staged on git.